asleepinglion/ouro-cli-install/README.md

-#SuperJS CLI Install Tool
+#Ouro CLI Install Tool

-> **Note:** SuperJS CLI is under active development and is NOT production-ready.
+> **Note:** Ouro CLI is under active development and is NOT production-ready.